-When a student is completing an extended piece of coursework (e.g. dissertation) or thesis in Welsh, and the work is supervised by a member of staff who is not Welsh speaking, the student can submit drafts to the translator before the final version is submitted.
+- When a student is completing an extended piece of coursework (e.g. dissertation) or thesis in Welsh, and the work is supervised by a member of staff who is not Welsh speaking, the student can submit drafts to the translator before the final version is submitted.
 This is to enable the supervisor to monitor the progress of the work and to provide feedback.
-Students must contact the translator before submitting drafts to discuss the dates when work will be submitted for translation, the subject area and the expected length of the work.
+Students must contact the translator before submitting drafts to discuss the dates when work will be submitted for translation, the subject area and the expected length of the work. - Due to GMC requirements, final summative assessments in BMBS Medical degrees must be completed in English.